courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 ## Step 4.
 Create union masks between T1w-warped group parcels and subjects' task-derived t-score maps

-This step is to identify category-sensitive voxels in a data-driven manner (using contrast maps derived from their fLoc data), but constrained by group priors (the warped Kanwisher masks).
+This step is to identify category-sensitive voxels in a data-driven manner (using contrast maps derived from subjects' fLoc data), but constrained by group priors (the warped Kanwisher masks).

 Launch the following script, specifying the subject number.
 ```bash